Mahyar-Eb/Mahyar-Eb.github.io/_pages/home.md

 <div class="justified">
 ### Hi, and thanks for visiting!

 I’m a Ph.D. candidate in Economics at the Darla Moore School of Business, University of South Carolina.
-I hold a Master’s in Financial Management and a Bachelor’s in Business Administration.
+I hold a Master’s degree in Financial Management and a Bachelor’s degree in Business Administration.

 My research explores the intersection of financial economics, banking, and AI—especially machine learning, natural language processing (NLP), neural networks, large language models (LLMs), and algorithmic fairness.
 I study how these tools are reshaping credit markets, financial behavior, and regulation.